grafana/explore-traces/docs/sources/get-started/index.md

 ---
-description: Learn how to get started with Explore Traces
+description: Learn how to get started with Traces Drilldown
 canonical: https://grafana.com/docs/grafana/latest/explore/simplified-exploration/traces/get-started/
 keywords:
-  - Explore Traces
+  - Traces Drilldown
   - Get started
-title: Get started with Explore Traces
+title: Get started with Traces Drilldown
 menuTitle: Get started
 weight: 300
 ---

-# Get started with Explore Traces
+# Get started with Traces Drilldown

-{{< docs/public-preview product="Explore Traces" >}}
+{{< docs/public-preview product="Traces Drilldown" >}}

 You can use traces to identify errors in your apps and services and then to optimize and streamline them.

 When working with traces, start with the big picture.
-Then drill down using primary signals, RED metrics, filters, and structural or trace list tabs to explore your data.
+Investigate using primary signals, RED metrics, filters, and structural or trace list tabs to explore your data.
 To learn more, refer to [Concepts](../concepts/).

 {{< admonition type="note" >}}
-Expand your observability journey and learn about [the Explore apps suite](https://grafana.com/docs/grafana-cloud/visualizations/simplified-exploration/).
+Expand your observability journey and learn about [the Drilldown apps suite](https://grafana.com/docs/grafana-cloud/visualizations/simplified-exploration/).
 {{< /admonition >}}

 {{< youtube id="a3uB1C2oHA4" >}}

 ## Before you begin

-To use Explore Traces with Grafana Cloud, you need:
+To use Grafana Traces Drilldown with Grafana Cloud, you need:

 - A Grafana Cloud account
 - A Grafana stack in Grafana Cloud with a configured Tempo data source

-To use Explore Traces with self-managed Grafana, you need:
+To use Traces Drilldown with self-managed Grafana, you need:

 - Your own Grafana v11.2 or later instance with a configured Tempo data source
-- Installed Explore Traces plugin
+- Installed Traces Drilldown plugin

-For more details, refer to [Access Explore Traces](../access/).
+For more details, refer to [Access Traces Drilldown](../access/).

 ## Explore your tracing data